Step 1 – Activate your mac id

 Medical Radiation Sciences 1

-Medical Radiation Sciences I students apply for acceptance to 1 of 2 specializations, Radiography and Ultrasonography, for Level 2 to complete the Bachelor of Medical Radiation Sciences degree.
-Enrollment to all specializations is limited.
+Medical Radiation Sciences I students apply for acceptance to 1 of 3 specializations: Radiography, Radiation Therapy or Ultrasonography for Level 2 to complete the Bachelor of Medical Radiation Sciences degree.
+Enrollment in all specializations is limited.
 It is important to read the admission requirements of your intended program of study in the Medical Radiation Sciences section of the Undergraduate Calendar.

 Step 3 – Get to know specific courses

-Now that you have a good idea of the direction you want to pursue, it’s time to choose specific Level 1 courses for 2018/2019 Fall and Winter Terms.
+Now that you have a good idea of the direction you want to pursue, it’s time to choose specific Level 1 courses for the Fall 2023 and Winter 2024 Terms.
 Use the Course Listings section in the Undergraduate Calendar to review course descriptions and requisites.
-When reviewing the courses be sure to make a list of the ones that you must take and the ones that interest you as possible electives.
-When you are researching your courses, make note of the course code (eg, BIOLOGY 1A03), not just the name (eg, Cellular and Molecular Biology).
+When reviewing courses be sure to make a list of the ones that you must take and the ones that interest you as possible electives.
+When you are researching your courses make note of the course code (eg, BIOLOGY 1A03), not just the name (eg, Cellular and Molecular Biology).